lucascoutin/NormalRelight/README.md

-# NormalRelight
-Simple matte from a normal map.
+Generates a simple matte from a normal map that emulates a directional light.